 Fast forward to today, Pocket Prep’s apps have been downloaded more than 9 million times and its study material continues to support students and teachers alike.
 The company has grown from a two-person operation to a team of innovators, developers, managers, subject matter experts, designers, writers, and more.
 The mission is to help people more effectively and inexpensively prepare for career-defining assessments.

-Read more on Peter’s story of how to be prepared for the CPIM exam here.
+Be sure to read more on Peter’s story of how to be prepared for the CPIM exam.